BeckyWu220/react-native-text-field/README.md

 | 'only-numbers' |
 | 'zip-code' |

 To use `react-native-masked-text` predefined masks, assign desired predefeind mask type to `textType` props.
-Each predefiend maks type has default maskOptions object, which can be overwritten via passing `maskOptions` props into the Text Field instance.
+Each predefiend mask type has default maskOptions object, which can be overwritten via passing `maskOptions` props into the Text Field instance.

 ```
 <TextField